makrai/notes/jurafsky19-slp2-ch15-unification.md

 `<NP HEAD AGREEMENT> = <VP HEAD AGREEMENT>`
 `<S HEAD> = <VP HEAD>`

-* change the way grammatical categories are specified.
-In particular, we can
+* change the way grammatical categories are specified
 * place the categorical information about the parts of the rule in FS (Shieber, 1986)

-X 0 → X 1 X 2
+`X_0 → X_1 X_2`
-`<X 0 CAT> = S`
+`<X_0 CAT> = S`
-`<X 1 CAT> = NP`
+`<X_1 CAT> = NP`
-`<X 2 CAT> = VP`
+`<X_2 CAT> = VP`
-`<X 1 HEAD AGREEMENT> = <X 2 HEAD AGREEMENT>`
+`<X_1 HEAD AGREEMENT> = <X_2 HEAD AGREEMENT>`
-`<X 0 HEAD> = <X 2 HEAD>`
+`<X_0 HEAD> = <X_2 HEAD>`

 * Altering the Earley algorithm to deal with this notational change is trivial
   * Instead of seeking the categories of constituents in the CF components, it simply needs to look at the CAT feature in the DAG

-X 0 → X 1 X 2
+`X_0 → X_1 X_2`
-`<X 0 CAT> = < X 1 CAT>`
+`<X_0 CAT> = < X_1 CAT>`
-`<X 2 CAT> = PP`
+`<X_2 CAT> = PP`

-X 0 → X 1 and X 2
+X_0 → X_1 and X 2
-`<X 1 CAT = < X 2 CAT>`
+`<X_1 CAT = < X_2 CAT>`
-`<X 0 CAT = < X 2 CAT>`
+`<X_0 CAT = < X_2 CAT>`

 * (1) generalize over e.g. NP → NP PP and VP → VP PP
   * any category can be followed by a prepositional phrase, and that the
 * (2) generalize over e.g. `S → S and S`, `NP → NP and NP`, and so on
   * any constituent can be conjoined with a constituent of the same category
 * not ... correct, or complete, accounts of the phenomena in question
 * constituents with constrained, but unspecified, categories
-* benefit?
-  * their effect
-    could be approximated [without CAT] by simply enumerating all the instnttns
-  * A more compelling case for the new approach is motivated by
-    * constituents that are not easily characterized using a synt cat
+* benefit: constituents that are not easily characterized using a synt cat
   * e.g. English HOW-MANY construction from the WSJ (Jurafsky, 1992)
     * _How early does it open?_
     * _How deep is her Greenness?_
     * _How papery are your profits?_
     * _How quickly we forget._
     * _How many of you can name three famous sporting Blanchards?_
   * lexical item or phrase that is rather hard to characterize syntactically
     * adjective, adverb, or some kind of quantified phrase (although not all)
     * semantics: a scalar concept

-X 0 → X 1 X 2
+  `X_0 → X_1 X_2`
-`<X 1 ORTH> = hhowi`
+  `<X_1 ORTH> = <how>`
-`<X 2 SEM> = SCALAR>`
+  `<X_2 SEM> = SCALAR>`

 * A complete account of rules like this involves semantics, see Ch.
 17
   * not make any use of the notion of a syntactic category
 * COMPLETER [searches the chart based on] the category of the constituent following the • in the existing state
   * trouble when there are no such categories to consult
 * remedy: search the chart for states whose DAGs unify with the new DAG
-  * PREDICTOR can be changed in a similar fashion by having it add states to the chart states whose X 0 DAG component can unify with the constituent following the • of the predicting state.
+  * PREDICTOR can be changed in a similar fashion by having it add states to the chart states whose X_0 DAG component can unify with the constituent following the • of the predicting state.
 Exercise 6

 ## 15.6 Types and Inheritance, and other extensions to constraint-based formlsm

 > I am surprised that ancient and modern writers have not attributed greater
-> importance to the laws of inheritance...
+> importance to the laws of inheritance..
                               Alexis de Tocqueville, Democracy in America, 1840

 * two problems that have led to extensions to the formalism
   1. place a constraint on what can be the value of a feature
     * e.g. NUMBER attribute can take only sg and pl as values
     * keep intransitive verb like _sneeze_ from unifying with a direct object
     * Functional Unification Grammar (FUG, Kay, 1979, 1984, 1985)
-    * adding a special atom `none` which is not allowed to unify with anything
+      * adding a special atom `none` which is not allowed to unify with anythng
     * Lexical Functional Grammar (LFG, Bresnan, 1982)
       * adding coherence conditions, when a feature should not be filled
     * Generalized Phrase Structure Grammar (GPSG, Gazdar+ 1985, 1988)
       * feature co-occurrence restrictions, to prevent, for example, nouns from having some verbal properties
   2. capture generalizations across feature structures
     * subcategorization frames for verbs in English
     * solution: types
       1. Each feature structure is labeled by a type
       2. each type has appropriateness conditions expressing which features are appropriate for it and what types of values they take
       3. type hierarchy, in which more specific types inherit properties of abstract ones
       4. unification operation is modified to unify the types of FSs in addition to unifying the attributes and values
 * Types come in two kinds: simple types (also called atomic), and complex
   * simple types: an atomic symbol like sg or pl
-    * hierarchy:  multiple-inheritance (a kind of partial order called a lattice)
+    * hierarchy:  multiple-inheritance (lattice. a kind of partial order)
     * Fig. 15.13 shows the type hierarchy for ... agreement
     * the type of the kind of atomic object that can be the value of AGREE
-    * the unification of any two types is the most-general type that is more specific than the two input types.
+    * the unification of any two types is the most-general type that is more specific than the two input types
       * legnagyobb közös osztó
     * The unification of two types which do not have a defined unifier
       * e.g.  `3rd ⊔ 1st = undefined`
       * it is also possible to explicitly represent this fail type using ⊥ (Aı̈t-Kaci, 1984)
   * complex types
     * specify:
       * a set of features that are appropriate for that type
       * restrictions on the values of those features (expressed in terms of types)
       * equality constraints between the values
     * e.g. verb: just represents agreement and verbal morphology information
       * two appropriate features, AGREE and VFORM
       * type of the values of the two features
-      * AGREE feature takes values of type agr defined in Fig. 15.13 above, and
+        * AGREE feature takes values of type agr defined in Fig. 15.13, and
-      * VFORM feature takes values of type vform >= finite, infinitive, gerund, base, presentparticiple, past-participle, and passive-participle
+        * VFORM feature takes values of type vform >= finite, infinitive, gerund, base, present-participle, past-participle, and passive-participle
-  * indicate the type either at the top of the AVM or to the lower left of `[`
+    * indicate the type at the top of the AVM or to the lower left of `[`
     * noun might be defined with the the VFORM feature:

   ```
   [ noun